HritwikSinghal/My_guides/src/Android_guides.md

 - Apps using Migrate & TB & OABX
 - Apps using SAI & individual apk's using apk extractor.
-- XprivacyLUA settings export
+- XprivacyLUA settings, Aegis, signal export
-- Aegis export
 -

 - Any photos in internal storage